zeehio/podman/docs/source/markdown/options/uidmap.container.md

 | 1                     | $FIRST_RANGE_ID        | $FIRST_RANGE_LENGTH |
 | 1+$FIRST_RANGE_LENGTH | $SECOND_RANGE_ID       | $SECOND_RANGE_LENGTH|

+By default providing **--uidmap** or **-gidmap** replaces the whole mapping.
+If only one of those two are given, by default the other one is copied, so if you want to change only one of the two, you should provide both.

 Even if a user does not have any subordinate UIDs in  _/etc/subuid_, **--uidmap** can be used to map the normal UID of the user to a container UID by running `podman <<subcommand>> --uidmap $container_uid:0:1 --user $container_uid ...`.